daviddemeter/splatbenchmarks/README.md

 1. Pre-training files such as ```chess.train200K.txt``` which contain full game traces and are used to train a model with background knowledge of gameplay, and

-2. Fine-tuning files such as chess.finetune50K.txt where contain partial game traces up to time t at which point a probing question is posed (details on probing tasks are provided in the paper).
+2. Fine-tuning files such as ```chess.finetune50K.txt``` where contain partial game traces up to time t at which point a probing question is posed (details on probing tasks are provided in the paper).

 The numerical part of each filename indicates the number of games contained in the file.
-The chess data set contain the additional file chess.legal.txt, which like the fine-tuning files contain partial game traces up to time t, followed by an enumeration of all legal moves for the current board configuration.
+The chess data set contain the additional file ```chess.legal.txt```, which like the fine-tuning files contain partial game traces up to time t, followed by an enumeration of all legal moves for the current board configuration.

 ## Model and Checkpoints